Quantitative theory of backscattering in topological HgTe and (Hg,Mn)Te quantum wells: acceptor states, Kondo effect, precessional dephasing, and bound magnetic polaron: Comparison to experimental results

 where the Luttinger parameter $K < 1$ for interacting 1D systems.
 As shown in Fig.~\ref{fig:G}, incorporation of $r(T)$ into our theory makes $G$ virtually independent of $T$ for a rather moderate interaction magnitude $K= 0.88$.
 It should be, however, noted that at any temperature only a part of acceptor holes resides sufficiently far from the edge to satisfy the condition $T> T^*$.

 Up to now, we have discussed configuration-averaged behavior of an acceptors' containing system.
-However, a small number of acceptor holes involved in micron-size samples means that $G(V_{\text{g}}$ will show strong mesoscopic-like conductance fluctuations, as observed \cite{Konig:2007_S,Grabecki:2013_PRB,Shamim:2021_NC,Bubis:2021_PRB}.
+However, a small number of acceptor holes involved in micron-size samples means that $G(V_{\text{g}})$ will show strong mesoscopic-like conductance fluctuations, as observed \cite{Konig:2007_S,Grabecki:2013_PRB,Shamim:2021_NC,Bubis:2021_PRB}.
 Furthermore, if at given $V_{\text{g}}$, acceptor holes close to the edge dominate for which $T_{\text{K}} >T$, $f(T/T_{\text{K}})$ will increase and, hence, $G(T)$ decrease with temperature.
 By contrast, for distance acceptors $T_{\text{K}}<T$, so that a falling down of $f(T/T_{\text{K}})$ with $T$ works together with the Tomonaga-Luttinger effects to result in an increase of $G(T)$ on heating.
 Such changes in sign of $dG(T)/dT$ with $V_{\text{g}}$ have been observed experimentally, though regions with $dG(T)/dT> 0$ appear to prevail \cite{Bubis:2021_PRB}.
+According to Eq.~\ref{eq:Lp} and many experimental observations, conductance quantization can be improved in short samples, $L_x \ll L_{\text{p}}$.
+However, a small number of relevant acceptors results in substantial conductance fluctuations.
+Charge traps biding two electrons in a singlet state might reduce backscattering and ensure pinning of the Fermi level in the QW band gap.